nix-community/google-summer-of-code/2018/projects.md

 # Ideas for 2018 GSoC projects

-The Nix project actually consists of several components that build on top of each other.
-The list of idea's for the 2018 GSoC are organized by those
+Nix is a composable build system and the community actually consists of several components that build on top of each other.

-components:
+This is our idea page for Google Summer of Code 2018.
+See the [GSoC timeline](https://developers.google.com/open-source/gsoc/timeline) for important dates.

+## TOC

 - [Nix package manager & build DSL](#Nix)
 - [Nixpkgs package collection](#Nixpkgs)